Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 ### Typography

-- The Roboto font was the chosen font for the body of this site with Sans Serif as the safe alternative in the case of Roboto not being imported
+- The ABeeZee font was the chosen font for the body of this site with Sans Serif as the safe alternative in the case of ABeeZee not being imported

-- Roboto is a widespread and visually-pleasing font style.
-Roboto is a neo-grotesque sans-serif typeface family developed by Google as the system font for its mobile operating system Android.
-I have seen it utilised effectively on a number of similar travel websites during my research and selected it for this project.
+- ABeeZee is a widespread and visually-pleasing font style.
+ABeeZee is and open, friendly and simple font developed by Google.
+I have seen it utilised e effectively in a number of similar informational websites during my research and selected it for this project.

 ### Imagery

 - The imagery selected is a key feature for attracting prospective visitors and tourists.
 The large carousel on the home page comprising of three images is designed to be captivating, attention-grabbing and to show an example of the pictureque landscape that Kerry beholds.
+The purpose of the beautiful imagery is to nurture interest in the area and entice those with an interest in sightseeing or landscapes into booking a visit or seeking further information.

 ## Technologies